jbuisine/macop/docs/source/documentations/operators.rst

 .. warning::
     The developed ``SimpleCrossover`` is available into ``macop.operators.discrete.crossovers.SimpleCrossover`` in **Macop**.
     However, the choice of halves of the merged data is made randomly.
-In addition, the second solution can be omitted, by default the operator will crossover between ``solution1`` and the best current solution of the algorithm.

 Next part introduce the ``policy`` feature of **Macop** which enables to choose the next operator to apply during the search process based on specific criterion.